TankaJahari/cyclistic.charliesun/README.md

 **Ride Duration:**

-Casual members' rides last longer than annual members’.
-On average, casual user rides lasted over 19 minutes while annual member rides lasted just under 12.
+Casual member rides lasted longer than annual member rides.
+On average, casual user rides lasted over 19 minutes while annual member rides lasted just under 12 minutes.

 **Bike Types:**

+There are three bike types in our data: classic, electric, and docked.
+Docked bikes were used exclusively by casual users and made up 3.6% of their total rides.

-Casual users rode electric bikes more than classic bikes and had some usage of docked bikes (870,859 rides with classic bikes, 1,103,644 with electric bikes, 75,765 with docked bikes).
+Casual users had significantly more rides with electric bikes than classic bikes (870,859 with classic, 1,103,644 with electric, 75,765 with docked).

-Annual members used classic and electric bikes nearly evenly and did not use docked bikes (1,816,875 rides with classic bikes, 1,841,059 with electric bikes).
+Annual members used classic and electric bikes nearly evenly (1,816,875 rides with classic bikes, 1,841,059 with electric bikes).

+The average ride time for the bike types also showed some insights.
+Electric bike rides were shorter for both usertypes.

 **Hour of Day:**

-Visualizing the rides per hour of day showed two significant peaks for annual members: In the morning and early evenings, 8AM and 5PM (and surrounding hours).
+Visualizing the data for rides per hour of day showed some similarities *and* differences between the two user types.

+For annual members, the ride count started low in the early morning but saw a spike at 8AM.
+It then trails off until the early evening hours, peaking at 5PM.
-For casual members, the peak usage hour was 5PM and the peak was not very significant.
+For casual members, the ride count also started low in the morning and continuously rose throughout the day peaking at around 5PM.

 **Day of Week:**